zslwyuan/AMF-Placer/doc/pages/_2_6_LoadtheOutputPlacementinVivado.md

 There might be some known problems when you are trying to load the generated placement into Vivado.
 Please check [the existing problems when exporting to Vivado](@ref _7_portabilityToVivadoProblem) for reasons and solutions.

-For users' testing and exploration, we provide some Vivado projects of the benchmarks with post-implementation designs from here: (@subpage _3_3_DownloadPostImplementationVivadoProjects).
+For users' testing and exploration, we provide some Vivado projects of the benchmarks with post-implementation designs from [here](@ref _3_3_DownloadPostImplementationVivadoProjects).